FNBBDevs/bruhanimate/README.md

 Here is a simple program that uses the EffectRenderer to render out one of the prebuilt effects to the terminal.
 """

+"""
+Here is a simple program that uses the EffectRenderer to render out one of the prebuilt effects to the terminal.
+"""
 from bruhanimate.bruhscreen import WinScreen from bruhanimate.bruhrenderer import *